GloriEvo/GloriEvo/README.md

 ✦

 William Afton [Fictionlink](https://alterhuman.miraheze.org/wiki/Fictionlink) / [Fictionheir](https://alterhuman.miraheze.org/wiki/Fictionheir) - other Williams can int just be respectful thanks!

-(Hi disclaimer I'm not a William sympathizer & do not defend the things his character has done *I feel like that might be obvious but I want to clarify just incase it's not*)
+.
+Disclaimer I'm not a William sympathizer & do not support the things his character has done (*I feel like that might be obvious but I want to clarify just incase it's not*)

 <div align="right">